No matter how old you are, or where you are in your career, or what stage of life you are in, there is something you always need to have and be!

 A mentor is also a confidant, an ally, a cheerleader, a blind spot illuminator, a coach, and a soulmate (because I believe soulmates are people with whom we have divine appointments to learn from; they are not just romantic partners).

 I have been blessed to have incredible mentors in my life, from whom I have learned things that no book or online program could have ever taught me.
-Whenever I want to raise the level of an area in my life, I seek out a mentor.
+Whenever I want to raise the level of an area in my life,

 How Do I Find My Mentor?